Step-by-step instruction how to make these, with some experiments after completion:

 In order to simplify soldering to central pin, I made two turns on resistors’ leads.
 0.9mm hex bit from screwdriver set came in handy.

 Solder a pair of resistors to each connector.
-Make sure you didn’t lost isolators in process.
+Make sure you didn’t lost isolators in the process.

 Next step is to solder connectors back to back.